 If your business is non-profit, your decision is clear-cut.
 You should form a company limited by guarantee.
 If you wish to sell shares in your business to raise capital, and/or you plan to employ lots of people with a payroll that will likely be higher than the owners’ salaries, a private company limited by shares would be a better choice in terms of tax efficiency.

 How many people are required to set up an LLP?

-LLPs must be registered with a minimum of two members.
+Limited liability partnerships must be registered with a minimum of two LLP members.
 However, it is possible to form an LLP on your own by setting up a dormant company as the second member.